hosseinmoein/Tiger/README.md

 Please see src/materix_tester.cc for how to use this library.
 Also see include/Matrix.h for documentation.
 I know, I will add a documentation file

-# Documentation (I know, I will add an explicit documentation file)
+# Documentation (I know, I will add better documentation)
 [Matrix Documentation](include/Matrix.h)<BR>
 [Complex Documentation](include/Complex.h)